infinity-aps/infinity_aps/fw/README.md

-# NervesAPS
+# Infinity APS

-NervesAPS is an Elixir-based OpenAPS loop.
+Infinity APS is an Elixir-based OpenAPS loop.
 It is in early stages of development using https://github.com/tmecklem/pummpcomm for pump communication/decoding and https://github.com/tmecklem/twilight_informant for Nightscout integration.

 ## Why does this project exist?

-NervesAPS is a project to help people with Type 1 Diabetes "close the loop".
+Infinity APS is a project to help people with Type 1 Diabetes "close the loop".
 A closed loop is a system that monitors blood sugar, insulin delivery, and other factors, predicts future blood glucose and insulin levels, and controls the flow of insulin without manual intervention.

 ## Project Goals